 Open houses are the best way to see if space matches your needs by providing time for you to explore and giving insight into the neighborhood and types of people who are drawn to the area.
-Whether you are just starting your search or have been in the market for a while, these tips will help ensure a positive open house experience so that you can find your dream home.
+Whether you are just starting your search or have been in the market for a while, these tips for buyers visiting open houses will help ensure a positive experience so that you can find your dream home.

 First, research properties online and compile a list of your must-sees while making sure to note specific facts such as rates, fees, etc. The key is to make sure that all open houses you plan to attend in a given day are in the same area, as timing is crucial.
 Make sure that you allow enough time to adequately look around while taking travel time into account.
 Also, make sure that you arrive at open houses during the beginning of the allotted time, as that will ensure a smaller crowd and more time with the agent.
 Finally, dress appropriately, usually business causal is key.

 Well-maintained landscaping, common areas, and exteriors show how well-kept the building is as well as indicating repairs that may be needed.
 When inside, look all around to make sure that there are no visible holes or damages.
 Also, note square footage, bedrooms, bathrooms, and special features in addition to looking through all the storage spaces.
 Ask about appliances and make sure paperwork on warranties has been kept.
 Lastly, when walking through, visualize yourself living there.